JagritThukral/mineflayer-farmbot/readme.md

 # Minecraft Wheat Farming Bot

 This project is a Minecraft bot that automates wheat farming tasks.
 It uses the Mineflayer library to connect to a Minecraft server and perform actions like tilling land, planting seeds, and harvesting crops and putting it in chest .
 The bot also manages its inventory, checks for valid block types, and handles disconnections and reconnections.
-I made this because wheat farming is only semi automatic through redstone

 ## Features